Do you want to travel more? Save money to move abroad? Pay down your debt? Have a nest egg so you can start your own business?

 Total Monthly Payments: $_______.

-If your balance each month is in the negative, you’ll need to start making some changes, including making more money on the side, consolidating your payments and tweaking your lifestyle.
-Have a look at budgeting apps such as Mint (free) and Wally (free) to help you realize your money saving goals.
+If your balance each month is in the negative, you’ll need to start making some changes, including making more money on the side, picking up an online job, consolidating your payments, and tweaking your lifestyle.

 1. Say “No” To Dining Out